What would be possible if…

 Together, Pathways created a data framework and a policy framework to help drive action in our state towards grade-level reading for every child.
 We continue our collaborative work with these tools as our guide and a focus on racial equity:

-- Pathways Measures of Success Framework with more than 60 indicators visualized in the Pathways Data Dashboard.
+- Pathways Measures of Success Framework includes more than 60 whole child measures that influence grade-level reading, visualized in the Pathways Data Dashboard.

 Impact